averagehuman/doc-javanotes/en/4/exercises.rst

 the function callMosaic.getGreen(r,c).
 Use your subroutine as a substitute for thechangeToRandomColor() subroutine in the program `RandomMosaicWalk2.java`_.
-(This is the improved version of the program from `Section4.7`_ that uses named constants for the number of rows, number of columns, and square size.)
+(This is the improved version of the program from :doc:`Section 4.7</4/s7>` that uses named constants for the number of rows, number of columns, and square size.)
 Set the number of rows and the number of columns to 80.
 Set the square size to 5.